MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/inferences/smoking.md

 A smoking episode indicates an instance of smoking using puffMarker {% cite saleheen2015puffmarker %}, a multi-sensor approach for pinpointing the timing of a lapse in smoking cessation using two wearable sensors:

-- AutoSense to track breathing patterns from respiration
+- AutoSense chest sensor to track breathing patterns from respiration
-- MotionSense to track arm movements from 6-axis inertial sensors worn on wrists
+- MotionSense wrist band to track arm movements from 6-axis inertial sensors worn on wrists

 **References:**
 {% bibliography --cited %}